 Red Eyes, Take Warning: Mentioned a lot in the series.
 The Red Fledglings and Vampyres have red eyes when they've just fed from a human or when they're seriously pissed off.
 The Raven Mockers also have red eyes.

-Then, when Stevie Rae summons Darkness, it's none other then Rephaim who rescues her from Darkness.
-When Stevie Rae sees Darkness hurting Rephaim, she summons Light to help rescue him.
-When Dallas finds out that Stevie Rae's been lying about knowing Rephaim and plans to "knock some sense" into Stevie Rae, Rephaim's the one that steps up and protects Stevie Rae.
-Then, Stevie Rae protects them both when Dallas embraces Darkness and tries to kill them both.
+Rescue Romance: Rephaim and Stevie Rae's relationship is entirely built on this.
+First Stevie Rae finds Rephaim almost dying from being shot out of the sky, hides him in a garden shed, patches him up, then lets him go.
+A I Owe You My Life moment is exchanged between them, which comes in handy when Stevie Rae is then later trapped on the roof a building.
+Rephaim rescues her and an Imprint is formed between them.
+Then when Stevie Rae summons Darkness, it's none other then Rephaim who rescues her from Darkness.
+When Stevie Rae sees Darkness hurting Rephaim, she summons Light to help rescue Rephaim.
+When Dallas finds out that Stevie Rae's been lying about knowing Rephaim, and plans to "knock some sense" into Stevie Rae, Rephaim's the one that steps up and protects Stevie Rae.
+Then Stevie Rae protects them both when Dallas embraces Darkness and tries to kill them both.

 Sadly Mythtaken: Sister Mary Angela, the Head Nun of the Benedict Abbey, calls Kalona a Nephilim.
 A Catholic nun would know better then that, and that the Raven Mockers, which are beings that part-Immortal/part-Human, are in fact Nephilim.
 Kalona even named his eldest son, Rephaim, after a type of Nephilim.

-Token Minority: Shaunee and Kramisha.
-Also, bonus points that Kramisha is the only black Red Fledgling.
-She is portrayed as a Soul Sista who speaks mostly in jive.
+Kramisha is the only black Red Fledgling.
+She is portrayed as a Soul Sister who speaks mostly in jive.

 Too Good for This Sinful Earth: Almost literal in Awakened.
 Jack is killed by Darkness because Neferet needed to give Darkness a soul she could not taint (as a payment for trapping Kalona's soul).
 Later, when Nyx appears to the crowd at Jack's funeral, she tells his boyfriend Damien that he is one of the happiest souls she's known.